ActivityWatch is an app that automatically tracks how you spend time on your devices.

 Support the project!

 ActivityWatch is built entirely by volunteers and relies on donations to keep development going.
-If it has helped you in any way, please donating.
+If it has helped you in any way, please consider donating.

 About the maintainers